 We have also put together a directory of community organisations working within the borough and will offer them the opportunity to comment on the strategy.
-This includes
+This includes those working with the elderly, those with long term health conditions and those with children under the age of 16.

-4. b) Outline the key findings of your consultation / engagement activities once completed, particularly in terms of how this relates to groups that share the protected characteristics
+Outline the key findings of your consultation / engagement activities once completed, particularly in terms of how this relates to groups that share the protected characteristics